BrandtWilson/courseware-lms-content/courses/01-puppet/01-2106-Puppet-Firewall.md

 ###Slide 5
 The first thing to know is that, by default, the modules you use to manage nodes are located in /etc/puppetlabs/puppet/modules— this includes modules installed by Puppet Enterprise, those that you download from the Forge, and those you write yourself.

 Puppet Enterprise also installs modules in /opt/puppet/share/puppet/modules.
-It's important that you don't modify anything in this directory or add modules of your own to it.
+It's important that you remember that you don't modify anything in this directory or add modules of your own to it.

 There are plenty of resources about modules and the creation of modules that you can reference.
 Check out Modules and Manifests, the Beginner’s Guide to Modules, and the Puppet Forge.